ibexa/documentation-user/docs/shop_administration/company_self_registration.md

 Potential business partners need to fill in an application form to apply for a company account under this link:
 `<yourdomain>/corporate/customer-portal/register`

-They need to provide their basic information, contact information and billing address to send an application.
+They need to provide their basic information, contact information and billing address to submit an application.

 ![Company self-registration](img/cp_self_registration.png)